 Note that our volunteers and foster carers have preference for adopting horses, particularly if they have been caring for the horse.
 Carers will still have to submit an expression of interest and be assessed as the best possible home.
 All adoptions, without exception, are under contract.

 We will only ever put a horse up for adoption when it is completely well.
 Some horses may not be suitable for riding due to age, injury or other conditions.
 However, they will be completely paddock sound and appropriate as companion horses.

 We will always provide full information regarding what we know about the horse’s history, its health and everything we’ve learned about it since it has been in our care.
 We will endeavour to find an owner with the experience required for each individual horse.

 Taking this into account, please consider carefully about adopting a rescue horse for a child.
 If you want a first horse for your child, we recommend finding a proven child’s pony and not a rescue horse.

 We do not allow breeding with any of our horses.
 One of the reasons there are so many horses to be rescued is overbreeding.
 There are far too many unwanted horses in this world already.

-All of our horses are adopted subject to an Adoption Contract.
+All of our horses are adopted subject to an Adoption Contract – for the life of the horse.
 This means that if for any reason the new owner cannot care for the horse, it must be returned to SAHA.
-It also means that SAHA can keep track of their horses so that they do not return to the cycle of abuse, neglect and the knackery pens.
+The horse cannot be sold or given away.
+This is so we can keep track of the horses so that they do not return to the cycle of abuse, neglect and the knackery pens.
 Please read our Adoption Conditions before expressing an interest in a horse.

 We can adopt to anywhere in Queensland, New South Wales, ACT and Victoria subject to the following conditions: